-The Company has set up a Group-level governance system based on a clear separation of responsibilities with an information transmission mechanism.
+The Company has set up a Group-level governance system based on a clear separation of responsibilities with a system for the provision of information.
 This governance system includes the following key functions: risk management, verification of compliance, internal audit and actuarial functions (see Section 5.1.2 "Organisation").
 Each key function operates under the ultimate responsibility of the Board of Directors, to which it reports.

-- ◆ Information at the initiative of the Board of Directors. - The Board of Directors consults key function managers, directly and at its own initiative, each time it deems this necessary and at least once a year.
+Information at the initiative of the Board of Directors.

+The Board of Directors consults key function managers, directly and at its own initiative, whenever it deems this necessary and at least once a year.
 This consultation can take place in the absence of the Chief Executive Officer (CEO) if the Board members consider it necessary.
-The Board of Directors may refer this consultation to a specialised Board committee. - Information at the initiative of a key function manager. - Key function managers may inform the Board of Directors, directly and at their own initiative, of the occurrence of certain events that warrant this action.
+The Board of Directors may refer this consultation to a specialised Board committee.

+• Information at the initiative of a key function manager.

+Key function managers may inform the Board of Directors, directly and at their own initiative, of the occurrence of certain events that warrant this action.
 They must do so immediately upon encountering a major problem that falls within their purview.
 The key function manager must send a written report of the problem to the Chairman.
 The report must include a detailed explanation of the problem as well as all the elements required to understand it.
 The report must include recommendations for resolving the problem.
 The Chairman then communicates this report to the Board members.

-2.1.4 Activities of the Board of Directors in 2018
+2.1.4 Activities of the Board of Directors in 2019

-The Board of Directors met six times in 2018.
+The Board of Directors met seven times in 2019.

-The average participation rate was 92%.
+The average attendance rate was 92%.

-The main subjects reviewed by the Board of Directors in 2018 included the following in particular:
+The main subjects reviewed by the Board of Directors in 2019 included the following: